 When Carl and Judy retired, they moved to Boulder for a life of volunteer activities and time with family.
 That’s when Via met them.
 Our drivers took them places and got to know them.
 Carl and Judy, who people said were joined at the hip, volunteered at Eisenhower School where the children called them Grandpa and Grandma.
 And they volunteered at Boulder Community Hospital and Golden West.

 “We get on the bus to socialize,” Judy told us.
 That was certainly true.
 They loved each other and that love spilled over.

 If someone you love uses Via’s services, please give a Valentine’s Day donation in their honor.
 We’ll let them know you care.
 And if you love your Via driver, tell us about it and we’ll pass it on.
-You can send your stories to Lisa Curtis at email@example.com.Share the Love
+You can send your stories to Zoe DeVito at firstname.lastname@example.org.Share the Love